 - Marine fishing fleet: 281 000 traditional craft, 53 648 mechanised craft and some 170 large fishing vessels

-India exported a wide range of agri products valued at USD 8 bn during 2004-05.
+India exported a wide range of agri products valued at USD 33.9 bn during 2016-17.
 Marine products, oil meals, shellac, rice, tea, coffee, cotton, cashew, spices and wheat are some of the main exported agro products.
 Fresh processed fruits and vegetable exports amount to an estimated USD 400 million.
-Spice exports amounted to 318,635 tons with a value of Rs 32 bn in the first nine months of 2007-08.
-Spices exported include black pepper, cardamom, red chili, coriander, pepper, mint and fenugreek.
+Spice exports amounted to 948 000 tons with a value of USD 2.6 bn in 2016-17.
+Spices exported include chili (400 000 tons), cumin (119 000 tons), black pepper, cardamom, coriander, pepper, mint and fenugreek.
 Agri imports amounted to USD 2.3 billion, mainly comprising of edible oils.
 India is the second largest rice exporting nation after Thailand.